quintagroup/quintagroup.theme.pythonreel/README.rst

 Python Reel Theme
 =================
-`Python Reel Theme`_ is a free fully responsive diazo theme for Plone.
+`Python Reel Theme`_ is a free fully responsive diazo theme for Plone 4.2 and 4.3.

 Screenshot
 ------------